vjimenez2021/BLOGS-RS---2024-25/README.md

 I say "Up" and "Down" taking into account that the map is a 2D map so there are only four possible movements.

+In order to move my robot, I had to create another funciton to convert from 2d to 3d.
+I needed to use this function to convert from a pixel to world coordinates.

+I made it like this as I had the following idea:

+To move my robot first I would search the target cell and extract a pixel from that cell to hace the target pixel.
+Then, I would convert that pixel to world 3D coordinates.
+Once I have all of this, I would align my robot to the new target coordinates and once it is aligned, I would move my robot in a straight line in order to reach the new cell.

 Furthermore, I needed a backtracking algorithm so I decided to create my interest points array.
 In this array I stored all the points where I had more than one movement possibility and if in some point
 I didnt have anymore movements I would just return to my interest points to continue.
 But this was had an error, I was storing every interest point but I didnt remove them when they werent useful anymore.
 So, after realizing I had this error, I decided to remove every interest point if its adjacent cells were already visited by the robot.